KrishnaDistributedcomputing/CodeRepo/AzureServiceRetirementsScript.md

 # Azure Service Retirements Python Script User Guide
 Overview
 The Azure Service Retirements Python script is a simple tool that fetches a feed of retired Azure services from Microsoft's website and generates an output with hyperlinks to the title of each entry along with its retirement date.
+This is a non-HTML version of the script.

 ## Requirements
 Python 3